 Will ARRT provide a way to practice taking computer-based tests?

 The mechanics of responding to the questions on the CBT version of the examinations are so straightforward that prior orientation is unnecessary.
 The short tutorial at the beginning of the exam is all that you'll need.
-Responding to questions is as simple as hitting the A, B, C, or D key, or clicking with a mouse.
+Responding to multiple-choice questions is as simple as hitting the A, B, C, or D key, or clicking with a mouse.

 How do I apply for an examination window extension?